Emergence

-In philosophy, systems theory, science, and art, emergence occurs when an entity is observed to have properties its parts do not have on their own, properties or behaviors that emerge only when the parts interact in a wider whole.
+In philosophy, systems theory, science, and art, emergence occurs when a complex entity has properties or behaviors that its parts do not have on their own, and emerge only when they interact in a wider whole.

 Emergence plays a central role in theories of integrative levels and of complex systems.
-For instance, the phenomenon of life as studied in biology is an emergent property of chemistry.
+For instance, the phenomenon of life as studied in biology is an emergent property of chemistry and physics.

 In philosophy, theories that emphasize emergent properties have been called emergentism.

 In philosophy

 Philosophers often understand emergence as a claim about the etiology of a system's properties.
 An emergent property of a system, in this context, is one that is not a property of any component of that system, but is still a feature of the system as a whole.
 Nicolai Hartmann (1882–1950), one of the first modern philosophers to write on emergence, termed this a categorial novum (new category).